PDAL/PDAL/doc/quickstart.rst

 it like a binary that doesn't depend on your operating system's configuration to be able to run.

+While Docker is convenient, it is not for everyone.
+You can also obtain the software by installing a Linux package from :ref:`download` or compiling it yourself from :ref:`building`.

 This exercise will print the first point of an :ref:`ASPRS LAS <readers.las>` file.
 It will utilize the PDAL :ref:`command line application <apps>` to inspect the file.